Developing non-hormonal, reversible contraception to provide options outside of vasectomy.

 |

-The landscape of reproductive health is evolving, and with it comes a growing demand for a broader array of male contraceptive options beyond vasectomy and condoms.
-While these methods have long been staples of male contraception, their limitations display a need for additional methods that offer greater flexibility for diverse populations of users.
+The landscape of reproductive health is evolving, and there is a growing demand for a wider range of male contraceptive options beyond vasectomy and condoms.
+These traditional methods have limitations that highlight the need for more flexible and accessible options for diverse populations.

 "Improving Health with Male Contraception" Infographic